bJeffrey/Tracker-Optimization/C_Container/README.md

 - Always use **`-DCMAKE_BUILD_TYPE=Release`** for meaningful timing (the CMake config defaults to Release if unspecified).
 - Small matrices (e.g., 6×6 typical of many ESM states) can favor Eigen or even STD due to MKL dispatch overhead; MKL shines with larger `n` and large batch counts.
 - The demo avoids `F P Fᵀ` when `F = I` for a realistic stationary ESM update path.
-- If you need a shell in a built image: `docker run --rm -it --entrypoint /bin/bash la-demo:eigen`.
+- If you need a shell in a built image: `docker run --rm -it la-demo:eigen /bin/bash`.

 ---